 John Sipher is a nonresident senior fellow at the Atlantic Council’s Eurasia Center and the co-founder of Spycraft Entertainment, a production firm providing content and talent to the entertainment industry.

-John is from Cortland, New York, and graduated from Hobart College and has a master’s in international affairs from Columbia University.
+Sipher is from Cortland, New York, and graduated from Hobart College and has a Master’s in international affairs from Columbia University.